Yonet/Angular-Interview-Questions/README.md

 * What is the difference between an Interface and a Class?
 * First line below gives compile error, second line doesn't.
 Why?
 * What are Discriminated union types?
+* How do you define Object of Objects type in typescript?

 ```
 someService.someMethod(x);